openziti/dilithium/docs/concepts.md

 # Dilithium Framework Concepts

 The `dilithium` framework is a software library for creating reliable, stream-oriented protocols built on top of unreliable message-passing facilities.
-A classic example of this type of protocol is TCP.
+TCP is an obvious example of this type of protocol.

-The `dilithium` framework includes the `westworld` protocol, which is conceptually similar to TCP but focused on WAN performance optimization in adverse scenarios. `westworld` connections exhibit the same kinds of properties as a TCP connection in that it's a reliable, bi-directional data stream. `westworld` uses UDP datagrams as its unreliable message-passing infrastructure.
+The `dilithium` framework includes the `westworld` protocol, which is conceptually similar to TCP but focused on WAN performance optimization in challenging network weather conditions. `westworld` connections exhibit the same kinds of properties as a TCP connection in that it's a reliable, bi-directional data stream. `westworld` uses UDP datagrams as its unreliable message-passing infrastructure.

-This concepts guide provides a high-level tour of the major concepts implemented in `dilithium` components.
+This guide provides a high-level tour of the major concepts implemented within `dilithium` components.
 Understanding each of these concepts orthogonally will help provide a clear understanding of how these features combine to solve performance and reliability issues.

 ## Directional txPortal/rxPortal Pair

-The `dilithium` framework sees a bi-directional communications link as a pair of uni-directional communications links.
-Each link uses a symmetrical pair of components to facilitate that communications direction.
+The `dilithium` framework sees bi-directional communications as a pair of uni-directional communications links.
+Each link uses a symmetrical pair of components to facilitate communications for a single direction.

 ![Directional txPortal/rxPortal Pair](images/concepts/directional_rxtx_pair.png)

 The top-level `dilithium` components include a `txPortal`, which manages the transmitting side of a link, and the `rxPortal`, which manages the receiving side.

 The `txPortal` admits data as an array of octets from another software layer, which it then turns into messages that are transmitted across the message-passing infrastructure.
-The `rxPortal` receives messages from the message-passing infrastructure and reconstructs these as a stream of octets, which are delivered to its client.
+The `rxPortal` receives messages from the message-passing infrastructure and reconstructs the stream of octets, which is delivered to its client.

 ## Rate Limiting Flow Control

 ![Rate Limiting Inputs](images/concepts/rate_limiting_inputs.png)

 An important goal for these components is to simultaneously maximize the throughput of a message-passing system, while also limiting the flow such that the system is not overwhelmed.
-There's a delicate balance to be maintained, which must automatically adjust to changing backpressures and weather conditions.
+There's a delicate balance to be maintained, and the implementation has to automatically adjust to changing backpressures and network weather conditions.

-`dilithium`-based protocols use a traditional _windowing_ model to manage the communication rate.
-In this framework, we call the window a _portal_ (because we're cheeky).
+`dilithium`-based protocols use a traditional _windowing_ model to manage the message rate.
+In this implementation, we call the window a _portal_ (because we're cheeky).
 The portal _capacity_ represents the total size of the data that is allowed to be present in the link, transiting between the `txPortal` and the `rxPortal` at the current point in time. the `txPortalSz` represents the amount of data managed in the transmitting side of the communication.
 The `rxPortalSz` represents the amount of data buffered in the receiving side.

-The `txPortal` will only admit data from its client into the link when the minimum of the `(capacity - txPortalSz)` or `(capacity - rxPortalSz)` is equal to or larger than the size of the data the client wants to transmit.
+The `txPortal` will only admit data from its client into the link when the minimum of `(capacity - txPortalSz)` or `(capacity - rxPortalSz)` is equal to or larger than the size of the data the client wants to transmit.
 Until that amount of capacity becomes available, the `txPortal` will block its client, providing backpressure.
+While the `txPortal` is limiting the admission of new data, the `txPortal` and `rxPortal` collaborate through retransmission and acknowledgements to free up space in both the sending and receiving buffers.
+This will eventually un-block the admission of new data into the link.

 ## Loss Handling

 ![Loss Handling](images/concepts/loss_handling.png)

-`dilithium`-based implementations operate over unreliable message-passing infrastructures (primarily, UDP datagrams across the internet).
-In order to turn these unreliable message-passing systems into a reliable stream of communications, `dilithium` must implement loss handling and mitigation.
+`dilithium`-based implementations operate over unreliable message-passing infrastructures (primarily UDP datagrams across the internet).
+In order to convert these unreliable message-passing systems into a reliable stream of communications, `dilithium` must implement packet loss mitigation.

-Also, unreliable message-passing infrastructures usually do not guarantee message ordering, and `dilithium` must also handle these cases as well.
+Also, unreliable message-passing infrastructures usually do not guarantee message ordering, and `dilithium` must also handle cases where messages arrive unordered.

-And, to keep it interesting... the control messages (`ACK`) can also go missing or arrive in unusual orders. `dilithium` must also operate correctly in these cases.
+And, to keep it interesting... the control messages (`ACK`) can also go missing or arrive in unusual orders. `dilithium` deals with these cases as well.

 In the diagram above, we see the 3 typical types of communications that happen between the `txPortal`&rarr;`rxPortal` pair.
-The first type of messages are the _nominal transmission_ messages, which are portions of the stream data that have been assigned a _sequence identifier_.
-Typically when the `rxPortal` receives these messages it sends back an _acknowledgement_ (`ACK`) message, notifying the `txPortal` that it received the payload.
+The first type of messages are the _(nominal) transmission_ messages, which are portions of the stream data that have been assigned a _sequence identifier_, and contribute directly to the forward transmission of new data.
+When the `rxPortal` receives these messages it sends back an _acknowledgement_ (`ACK`) message, notifying the `txPortal` that it received the payload.
 If the `txPortal` does not receive an `ACK` within a timeout period (see section below on _Round-Trip Time Probes_), it will retransmit the payload again.
 It will continue retransmitting at the end of the expiry period, until it receives an `ACK` from the `rxPortal`.

+When the `txPortal` receives an `ACK` for a message, it will remove that message from its buffers freeing up space to deal with the next chunk of data from its client.

-In cases where the `ACK` message went missing, the retransmission mechanism will ultimately re-synchronize the state of the message between the `txPortal`&rarr;`rxPortal` pair.
+In cases where the `ACK` messages go missing, the retransmission mechanism will ultimately re-synchronize the state of the message between the `txPortal`&rarr;`rxPortal` pair.
+Retransmission will occur until the sender finally receives an `ACK` for that message from the `rxPortal`.

 ## Retransmission Monitor